jjaakko/fake-news-classifier/index.markdown

 Then we put Model-A to work on the 6940 articles it had never "seen."
 * Of the 5175 (i.e. 4180 + 995) articles that had been labeled by Snopes or Emergent as not-fake (True label: 0),
   * Model-A assessed
     * 4180 of them correctly as not-fake (Predicted label: 0) and
     * 995 incorrectly as fake (Predicted label: 1).
 * Similarly, of the 1765 (i.e. 559 + 1206) articles that had been labeled by Snopes or Emergent as fake (True label: 1),
   * Model-A assessed
     * 559 incorrectly as not-fake (Predicted label: 0) and
     * 1206 correctly as fake (Predicted label: 1).
 * The overall "accuracy" of Model-A is then 5386 (i.e. 4180 + 1206) correct divided by all 6940 or 77.61%.
-  This simple accuracy is rarely used for scenarios where the outcome is not close to 50-50.
+  This simple accuracy is rarely used for scenarios where the true labels are not split close to 50-50.
   For example, our dataset had 74.6% (i.e. (4180 + 995)/6940) labeled not-fake 0 by humans.
   (The training set of articles were in the same proportion of fakes to not-fakes as this testing set).
   So all we had to do is have a Model-0 that just always guessed not-fake and we would have an accuracy of 74.6%.